 Calculating Shipping Zones

-It can be a little confusing calculating shipping zones if you’re not familiar with the process.
+It can be a little confusing calculating shipping if you’re not familiar with the process.
 Zones are always calculated by where the item is shipped from.
 This is why you can get different shipping zone calculations bad to where an item is shipped out.

 If you want to determine shipping zones for your orders, there’s a few resources you can use.